csci-1301/csci-1301.github.io/labs/Introduction/readme.md

 # How to Get Help

 This may be the most important aspect of this lab: understanding when to get help, and how to obtain it, is critical in succeeding in your studies (be it in this class or other classes!).
-Your instructor should be your first point of contact for any question regarding the content of this class, but many other resources are available, through the University, for this class, or through clubs.
+Your instructor(s) should be your first point of contact for any question regarding the content of this class, but many other resources are available, through the University, for this class, or through clubs.
 Also, understanding _how_ to ask is extremely important, and we will briefly discuss it.